fmtlib/fmt/doc/api.md

     }

 The allocator will be used for the output container only.
-Formatting functions normally don\'t do any allocations for built-in and string types except for non-default floating-point formatting that occasionally falls back on `sprintf`.
+Formatting functions normally don't do any allocations for built-in and string types except for non-default floating-point formatting that occasionally falls back on `sprintf`.